Here are some troubleshooting steps to try before starting a non-destructive reinstall of Windows 7:

 Click Compatibility tab on top.
 Click to check the Run this program in compatibility mode for: box and select Windows Vista (Service Pack 2) from the list.
 The original Windows Vista without any Service Packs and any earlier Windows version (XP, 2000, NT) do not support upgrading to Windows 7 (and upgrading is what we will be doing here).

-Click OK to close the setup.exe Properties.
+Click OK to close the setup.exe Properties window.
 Then double-click the same setup.exe file to launch it.

 If the compatibility check still fails, uninstall Windows 7 Service Pack as instructed in the beginning of the current article.

-The User Account Control we love so dearly will pop up.
+The User Account Control we all love so dearly will wake up.
 Click Yes.

 Install Windows window will appear.
 Click Install now.